HOMEMEMBERS LATEST NEWS DOWNLOADLINKSCONTACT

 SMBS had the main role in the establishing and organization the Chamber of Biochemists of Serbia (2006) responsible for giving the license to all medical biochemists working in health service in Serbia.

-The Society of Medical Biochemists (http://www.dmbj.org.rs) has a wide net of regular members (over 700), associate members and student members.
+The Society of Medical Biochemists (https://www.dmbj.org.rs) has a wide net of regular members (over 700), associate members and student members.
 There is a growing tendency for other experts from related natural and medical disciplines to become members as well.
 As a member of all the internation- al expert and scientific organizations for clinical chemistry and related disciplines, i.e., laboratory medicine (International Federation of Clinical Chemistry and Laboratory Medicine, IFCC; European Federation for Clinical Chemistry and Laboratory Medicine, EFLM, and the Balkan Federation of Clinical Laboratory, BCLF) the Society is involved in cooperation on an international scale.

 Since year 1988 to 2012 President of the Society has been Professor Nada Majkić-Singh, who was also the National IFCC Representative, and the General Secretary was Primaries Olivera Janković, who was the FESCC Representative of the Society.
 Currently the SMBS President is Dr Zorica [umarac, SMBS Director Professor Nada Majkić-Singh, who is IFCC and EFLM National Representative, and Pro- fessor Svetlana Ignjatović is BCLF Representative.